-In some patients, myasthenia gravis disease occurs due to a thymus gland tumor (thymoma).
-Although the majority of these tumors are not malignant i.e., they do not spread throughout the body but negatively impact the immune system.
+In some patients, myasthenia gravis occurs due to a thymus gland tumor (thymoma).
+Although the majority of these tumors are not malignant, some may become cancerous.

 Individuals who have myasthenia gravis are more susceptible to have certain other disorders, which include:

 - Autoimmune Conditions.
-Individuals who have myasthenia gravis may be more prone to have autoimmune conditions, for example, lupus or rheumatoid arthritis.
+Individuals who have myasthenia gravis may be more prone to have autoimmune conditions such as lupus or rheumatoid arthritis.

-Your clinician will suggest various tests for the confirmation of myasthenia gravis diagnosis.
+Your clinician will suggest various tests for the confirmation of a myasthenia gravis diagnosis.